wp-plugins/count-per-day/trunk/readme.txt

 * More information about GeoIP on http://www.maxmind.com/app/geoip_country

 == Changelog ==

+= 3.1.1 Security update =
++ Bugfix: important fixes in map.php and download.php, thanks to Pavel Komisarchuk from http://6scan.com

 = 3.1 =
 + New: memory check before backup to avoid "out of memory" error